High on Ativan: What Are The Dangers?

 The most concerning aspect of Ativan abuse is how readily the medication is prescribed by doctors.
 Often, people don’t consider Ativan for a dangerous drug.
 Mixed with other drugs, however, the effect Ativan has on individuals can lead to death.
 Ativan should never be taken with alcohol.

 Also, Ativan addiction can cause severe withdrawal symptoms; never stop Ativan abruptly, but taper it down.
 The usual dosage is between 2 and 6 mg per day, and taking more than 5 mg at a time can lead to dangerous respiratory problems.
-Talk to your health professional about ways to reduce and quit the drug, and also about available treatment options.
+Talk to a health professional about ways to reduce and quit the drug, and also about available treatment options.

 Last but not least, comorbid disorders may occur during Ativan abuse or withdrawal.
 As Ativan can cause depression and irrational fear, therapy should be provided.
 Note that some patients report real suicide attempts.
 Ativan affects each person differently, so take it only as prescribed and only for a short-term period.